 3. How do I avoid hitting too much sand in a sand trap?

 Focus on striking just an inch or two behind the ball with an open clubface.
-Keep your swing smooth and steady—don’t overthink it.
+Keep your swing smooth and steady, and avoid overthinking it.

 4. Can I putt from a greenside bunker instead of using a wedge?

-It’s rare but possible if there’s no lip on the trap and firm sand beneath your feet.
-However, wedges are better suited for most bunker shots due to their design for handling soft surfaces like sand.
+It is rare but possible if there is no lip on the trap and the sand beneath your feet is firm.
+However, wedges are better suited to most bunker shots because they are designed to handle soft surfaces like sand.